Shams al-Din Kabbashi

 Lieutenant General Shams al-Din Kabbashi (شمس الدين كباشي; born 1 January 1961), is a Sudanese military officer and academic.
 He holds the distinction of being the fifth military member of the Sudanese Sovereign Council, a significant political body formed following the ousting of President Omar al-Bashir in 2019.
 He is Deputy Commander-in-Chief of the Sudanese Armed Forces.

 Early life and education

 Shams al-Din Kabbashi Ibrahim Shinto was raised in the village of Anqarko, located south of Dalang, in South Kordofan.
+He was born into the Ghulfan Hill Nubian clan.
 His father, Kabashi Ibrahim Shinto, served as a soldier in the Sudan Defence Force with the Haggana Brigade, from 1955 to 1973.

 Kabbashi education journey took him through various schools due to his father's military postings, including primary schools in Dalang, Babanusa, al-Mandal, al-Hammadi, Talodi, and middle school at Habila and Heiban schools in South Kordofan.
 He completed his high school education at Talwi Secondary School in Kadugli.